 All events and activities are currently online-only.
-This means that many events have been suspended, including our Wednesday night Lenten dinners and Pretzels and Painting art event.
 That said, we do have some events that are still proceeding online, and others that are far enough out that we are still planning for them to occur.

 Join us for a weekly Zoom game night on Saturdays at 7 p.m.!
 Youth ministries director Peter Kwon emails out the link each week; contact him at firstname.lastname@example.org to get on the mailing list.